chevereto/vultr-marketplace/marketplace/getting-started.md

 [http://{{ip}}/installer.php](http://{{ip}}/installer.php)

+Database details will be automatically detected.
+You just need to review and confirm the details of your Chevereto installation.
 After you finish the installation, your Chevereto website will be accessible at:

 [http://{{ip}}/](http://{{ip}}/)